Saxopwned/godot_gameplay_attributes/README.md

 an initial value,
 and optionally it can define
-how it derives from other attributes and how other attributes can apply constraints to it.
+how it derives from other attributes and how it's value can be computed.

 The best way
 to define your attributes is
 to create your own custom resources as scripts that inherit from the `Attribute` base class.

+> If you plan to have many attributes, I would suggest you to instance them as `.tres` files.

 This way,
 you can define your attribute
 and use it later in your attribute sets.